South Park Update: The master leasing planning process

 South Park is an immensely popular destination for US and international tourists and metro area recreationists as it is located less than two hours from the metro area.
 A cluster of heavily used state parks and wildlife areas are Spinney Mountain State Park, Charlie Meyers Dream Stream and State Wildlife Area, Elevenmile, Badger Basin, James Mark Jones, Knight-Imler, 63 Ranch, Tarryall Reservoir, Teter, Tomahawk, and the Cline Ranch.

 BLM began the master leasing planning process on June 1, 2015 for South Park.
 The next public comment opportunity will occur when BLM issues preliminary alternatives for managing the public lands it manages in South Park.
-BLM convened a public meeting in November and is expected to issue the preliminary alternatives on or about February 20, 2017 -- beginning an important 60-day public comment period.
+BLM convened a public meeting in November and issued the preliminary alternatives in March.
+CWF's comments to BLM are posted on the homepage under Our Stand.

 Master leasing planning is a tool for developing a vision for the future of the BLM-managed lands, and then making an assessment, land use decisison, and determining resource protections that are specific to South Park for those lands.
 Decisions include determinations of where oil and gas leasing is appropriate, conditions under which the leasing may occur and best management practices.
 Resource protections also may include determinations of areas that will not be open to future leasing.
 CWF's hope is that the process will result in a collaborative outcome that balances the diverse interests and protects important wildlife habitat, South Park's watershed, its streams, playa lakes and its vistas.
 CWF will continue to participate actively in the process and will conduct extensive public outreach.
 CWF had filed the application for master leasing planning in November 2011.

-SEE CWF'S COMMENTS TO BLM DURING THE SCOPING PERIOD UNDER NEWS.
+SEE CWF'S COMMENTS TO BLM DURING THE SCOPING PERIOD (7/15) UNDER NEWS and COMMENTS ON THE PRELIMINARY ALTERNATIVES UNDER OUR STAND (5/4/17)

 Ecoflight flew media over South Park on September 9.
 Here are aerial photos, courtesy of Ecoflight: